The Best Windows Password Managers of 2024

 However, those premium extras come at a premium cost, which is why we rank Dashlane slightly lower than 1Password.
 We think it isn’t right that Dashlane requires everyone to get its VPN and dark web monitoring, when some users really only need a password manager – especially because of how much more expensive Dashlane is.

-Dashlane pricing Personal Friends & Family Users 1 10 Total price (1-year subscription) $59.88 $89.88 Average monthly cost $4.99 $7.49 Dashlane’s pricing is almost double that of 1Password.
-We think it’s a good buy if you also need a VPN.
+Dashlane pricing Personal Friends & Family Users 1 10 Total price (1-year subscription) $59.88 $89.88 Average monthly cost $4.99 $7.49 Dashlane’s pricing is more than double that of Aura’s introductory price and more expensive than Aura’s ongoing costs.
+It’s not a bad deal if you also need a VPN and want to use it on all your devices.
 Hotspot Shield – which is the VPN Dashlane offers – already costs $80 per year.
-You’re actually saving money by bundling it with Dashlane.
-But if you don’t need a VPN, it’s more practical to go with either NordPass or 1Password.
+But it’s cheaper to go with Aura, and you also get antivirus software.
+Of course, if you don’t need a VPN, it’s more practical to go with Total Password, NordPass, or 1Password.

 Honorable Mention – LastPass

-In addition to NordPass, 1Password, and Dashlane, we also tested a few password managers that gave us a good Windows user experience.
+In addition to Total Password, NordPass, Aura, 1Password, and Dashlane, we also tested a few password managers that gave us a good Windows user experience.
 We particularly liked LastPass because, unlike our top picks, it can auto-fill passwords into locally-installed Windows apps.
-If you remember, that was one of the problem areas we experienced with NordPass, 1Password, and Dashlane, which doesn’t have a Windows application.
+If you remember, that was one of the problem areas we experienced with Total Password, Aura, and Dashlane, which both don’t have a Windows application, and NordPass and 1Password, which have Windows apps but couldn’t do it anyway.

-So why isn’t it one of our top recommendations?
+So why isn’t LastPass one of our top recommendations?
 Well, it’s simple really – LastPass first needs to prove that it’s trustworthy.
 We value a good user experience, but we still prioritize password security above everything else.
 And LastPass doesn’t have a squeaky clean past.

 Between 2011 and 2022, LastPass experienced significant data breaches.
 The most recent one, announced in December 2022, included password vaults both in encrypted and unencrypted formats.
 That’s a pretty big red flag that LastPass can’t simply erase from its records, so we’re still cautious about recommending it.